 Frequently Asked Questions

-How often are interest payments made?
+How often is interest paid out?

 How often do high-yield savings rates change?